Click here to download a pdf of this walk

 (4) Go through the gate into Akay Wood.
 The direct path through follows the footpath signs.
 However it is worth spending some time exploring the woods, which at different times of year are full of snowdrops, bluebells and ransomes (wild garlic).
 Here is a suggested route (blue on the map):

-· Go through the kissing gate into the wood then turn immediately right on a path which leads to the top of the steep river bank (take care with small children here).
-Swing left beside an old wall and follow the path high above the river until you come to a fence where the main path emerges from a “channel” between two walls.
-Carefully join the main path.
+• Go through the kissing gate into the wood then turn immediately right and take the central path to the top of the steep bank above the river (take care with small children here).
+Swing left round the corner of an old wall and follow the path high above the river until you approach a fence.

-· From here take a broad path which leads towards an old barn.
-When you reach the main driveway turn right to reach three large stone gateposts, the original entrance to the property.
+• At the footpath marker post do not follow the arrow.
+Instead take a broad path which forks leftwards following the old driveway to reach three large stone gateposts, the original entrance to the property.

-· Go through the gateposts and after a short distance turn right towards a sports field.
+• Go through the gateposts and after a short distance turn right towards a sports field.
 Just in front of you is the Akay Oak, surrounded by a wooden fence.
-This splendid tree is nearly 700 years old and, although it has lost many of its branches, is still very much alive.
+This noble tree is nearly 700 years old and, although it has lost many of its branches, is still very much alive.

-· Retrace your steps into Akay Wood and then turn left towards some very prominent tall redwood trees.
-Walk between the redwoods to meet the main path through the wood and turn left.
+• Retrace your steps into Akay Wood and then turn left along a narrow path towards some very prominent tall redwood trees.
+Walk between the redwoods to meet the main path coming down through the woods and turn left.

 (5) You will come to a small gate at the edge of the wood, after which the path continues across a field.
 The buildings on your right are renovated buildings that belonged to Millthrop Mill, once a woollen mill.
 At the end of the field you can glimpse the beautiful old Millthrop Bridge before going through a gate and down some steps onto the Dent road.